hdelva/fosite/thesis/report.md

 A while loop whose condition does not change after an iteration is prone to endless loops.
 This is the case if all the variables in the condition still point to the same object, and all those objects haven't been changed either.
 This can be done using watches as well.

 A function call that did not end with an explicit return statement will return a `Ǹone` value.
 This can lead to confusing errors when a user forgot to return in just one of its branches.
-Since return values are treated as regular identifiers, we can use the existing logic provided by the namespaces to see which `OptionalMapping`s are still uninitialized at the of a function call.
+Since return values are treated as regular identifiers, we can use the existing logic provided by the namespaces to see which `OptionalMapping`s are still uninitialized at the end of a function call.

 # Results and Discussion

-The ultimate goal was helping students learn faster, but testing this would require a semester-long A/B test.
+The ultimate goal was helping students learn faster, but testing this would ideally use a semester-long A/B test.
+This is quite unethical in a educational context, so it's not an option.
 We can analyze old submissions, and the Dodona platform has over 800,000 of them, but the results would need manual verification to weed out false positives.
 In fact, most students work incrementally, implementing the required functionality piece by piece.
-Pointing out that they haven't implemented some functions is ultimately useless, since they were aware of that already.
+Pointing out that they haven't implemented some functions is useless, since they were aware of that already.

-Seven interesting submissions have been selected instead, from three different students.
-That may be a small selection of students, but even helping a single student overcome the difficulties of programming is a worthwhile effort.
-At least some of the submissions stood out because they evaluating them was terminated because the time limited was exceeded.
+Seven interesting submissions from three different students have been manually selected instead.
+That may be a small selection of students, but even helping a single student overcome the initial hurdles of learning to program is a worthwhile effort.
+Some of the submissions stood out because evaluating them was terminated because the time limited was exceeded.
 This can mean two things: the submission was too inefficient, or there's an endless loop in the implementation.
 Students have expressed that they want different error messages for the two cases, and just referring them to the halting problem isn't very helpful.
 The next best thing is recognizing patterns that could lead to endless loops, which is exactly what the Fosite analysis tool is able to do.

 As the submissions tend to be large and hard to read, a prior section will show analysis results on handcrafted trivial examples.
 These examples will also contain the results of the data-flow analysis, as these results are too hard to interpret (and represent) for actual submissions.